Jake Shears: Other work

 Shears performed with Erasure's Andy Bell on "Thought It Was You", on Bell's 2005 album Electric Blue.
 He has also collaborated with Tiga on "Hot in Herre", "You Gonna Want Me", and "What You Need" from Tiga's album Ciao!.
 He also worked on Finnish house musician Luomo's "If I Can't".
 Together with Babydaddy, he co-wrote with Kylie Minogue on her hit single "I Believe in You" for her greatest hits compilation Ultimate Kylie.
 Shears and Minogue also co-wrote "Too Much" with Calvin Harris for Minogue's number one album Aphrodite.
 In 2011, Shears collaborated with John Garden to write the music for a musical version of the book Tales of the City.
 The show is directed by Jason Moore.
 Shears was featured on the track "Metemya" of Amadou and Mariam's 2012 album Folila.
 Shears also wrote the foreword to the award-winning '80s 7-inch vinyl cover art book Put the Needle on the Record.
 In 2013, he appeared on the Queens of the Stone Age album ...Like Clockwork, providing backing vocals on the song "Keep Your Eyes Peeled".
 He duetted with Cher on the track "Take it Like a Man" for her 2013 album Closer to the Truth.

 In October 2017, Shears released his first song as a solo artist, "Creep City".

-In January 2018, Shears made his Broadway debut starring in Kinky Boots.
-The next month Shears published his autobiography, Boys Keep Swinging.
-Shears released his eponymous debut solo album on August 10, 2018.
+In January 2018, Shears made his Broadway debut starring as Charlie in Kinky Boots.
+He reprised the role at the Hollywood Bowl in July 2022.
+In February 2018, Shears published his autobiography, Boys Keep Swinging.
+Shears released his debut solo studio album, Jake Shears, on August 10, 2018, and received positive reviews.
+It peaked at N° 20 in the UK Charts.

-In March 2019 Shears toured with Kylie Minogue as part of her Golden Tour.
+In March 2019, Shears toured with Kylie Minogue as part of her Golden Tour.

+In October 2019, Shears appeared as a collaborator on The Desert Sessions Vols.
+11 & 12, most prominently as lead singer on Something You Can't See and backing vocals for Crucifire.

-In January 2020 he appeared as the "Unicorn" on ITV's The Masked Singer, finishing in 6th place.
+In January 2020, he appeared as the "Unicorn" on ITV's The Masked Singer, finishing in 6th place.
 Shears released the single "Meltdown" in February 2020.

+On February 1, 2023, Shears released the single "Too Much Music".
+On June 2, 2023, Shears released his second studio album, Last Man Dancing, which contains collaborations with Kylie Minogue, Amber Martin and cameos from Jane Fonda and Iggy Pop.
+NME rated the album 4/5 stars.

+In September 2023, he starred as the Emcee in his West End debut in the revival of Cabaret.
+His final performance was on March 9, 2024.

+In March 2025, it was announced that Shears is featured on In the Garden, a concept album and musical by the artist Boyfriend set for release on May 9, 2025.
+The album reimagines the story of Adam and Eve but through Eve's lens.
+The project features Boyfriend as Eve alongside Billy Porter (narrator), Shears (Adam), Big Freedia (God), and Peaches (Serpent).